redcurry/LearningUnity/README.md

 * Animation concepts:
   * Animation clip is one animation (like a property changing over time)
   * Animator controller references animation clips and organizes them in a flowchart
     * Double-clicking opens the Animator window
   * Animator component goes on a GameObject and takes an animator controller and avatar

 * Signal track: Track that lets you emit signals, which then call a function from a script.
 Can be used to customize animating an object to move from one location to the next.

+* Control a timeline within another timeline
+  * Use case: control waves of enemies that have their own timeline
+  * Add a Control Track to the parent timeline
+  * Drag the child timeline to the Control Track
+  * Adjust the child timeline (where to begin or stretch)

+* Use Control Track to turn on/off UI elements
+  * Drag UI element (e.g., Image) to the timeline and it will create a Control Track
+  * Adjust the Control Track to determine when and how long element is active

 ## UI